Skip to content

 "Paul Allison is a fantastic instructor."

 “Paul Allison is a fantastic instructor.
-He made the course easy to follow with clear and step by step presentation.
-The pace is perfect for me.
-I like the best his insightful remarks on assumptions, qualification, appropriateness and interpretation of statistical output.”
+He made the course easy to follow with clear and step-by-step presentation.
+The pace was perfect for me.
+I liked his insightful remarks on assumptions, qualification, appropriateness, and interpretation of statistical output.”

 Christine Lai